Music of Palestine: Music and identity

+One of the biggest moments in Palestinian music is when Mohammad Assaf (born 1989) won the competition Arab Idol in 2013.
+With one of the biggest voter turn outs of all time he earned support from Palestinians and the Arab world.
+He would go on to make huge records such as "Ana Dame falasteenee" (my blood is Palestinian) a national and international treasure.

+Mohammad Assaf would go on to be one of the highest selling Palestinian artists of all time.

 Forms of traditional Palestinian songs

 Unlike many other cultures, traditional Palestinian songs have no set lyrics but rather a set rhythm.
 The singers are usually family members or close friends who make up the lyrics on the spot.
 At modern Palestinian events there may be a professional singer, but the forms mentioned below, still very popular today, were created before the popularization of professional singers.
 Therefore, the song lyrics differ from city to city.
 Many types of Palestinian songs, including Atab/Mejana and Dal'ona, have transcended time.
 Due to the relevance of the subject matter and the need to maintain tradition and culture, traditional types of Palestinian songs can still be heard at events of today, such as weddings or gatherings.
 They still remain extremely popular throughout the Palestinian culture.
 Among the forms: